 Family members of current DOCFCU members are also welcome to apply.

-As of Thursday, March 19, 2020, all DOCFCU branches are closed until further notice.
-While we temporarily cannot provide service to members in person, the credit union is fully functioning and our staff is ready to help you remotely.
+Our Silver Spring Branch is temporarily closed due to onsite construction.
+Our HCHB and White House branches are also temporarily closed.
+While we cannot provide in-person service, the credit union is fully functioning and our staff is ready to help you remotely.